nLab

 Intervals in the real line

 Intervals of real numbers are important in analysis and topology.
+They may be succinctly characterized as the connected subspaces of the real line.
 The bounded closed intervals in the real line are the original compact spaces.

 The interval in the reals has a universal characterization: it is the terminal coalgebra of the endofunctor on the category of all intervales that glues an interval end-to-end to itself.